sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Tooling to find information about things you did not previously know (that is, you can identify unknown unknowns).
 - Access to tools and data that help trace, understand, and diagnose infrastructure problems in your production environment, including interactions between services.

-Here are a few keys to effective implementation of monitoring and observability.
+Here are a few key measures to validate an effective implementation of monitoring and observability.

-First, your monitoring should tell you what is broken and help you understand why, before too much damage is done.
+- Your monitoring should tell you what is broken and help you understand why, before too much damage is done.
-The key metric in the event of an outage or service degradation is time-to-restore (TTR).
+- The key metric in the event of an outage or service degradation is time-to-restore (TTR).
-A key contributor to TTR is the ability to rapidly understand what broke and the quickest path to restoring service (which may not involve immediately remediating the underlying problems).
+- A key contributor to TTR is the ability to rapidly understand what broke and the quickest path to restoring service (which may not involve immediately remediating the underlying problems).

 *Learn more about [Monitoring and observability](https://cloud.google.com/solutions/devops/devops-measurement-monitoring-and-observability)*